lmars/cap2/README.md

 Cap2
 ====

-Cap2 is a Ruby library for managing Linux process and file capabilities
+Cap2 is a Ruby library for managing the POSIX 1003.1e capabilities available in Linux kernels.
+These capabilities are a partitioning of the all powerful root privilege into a set of distinct privileges.
+See capabilites(7) for more information.

 Querying Capabilities
 ---------------------